Local Sporting Champions

 - Must complete and submit application to the ASC prior to the nominated championship commencing.

-- Must not have received a Local Sporting Champions grant (individual grant or as a member of a team grant) for an application submitted in the same allocation year (1 March - 28 February).
+- Must not have received a Local Sporting Champions grant for an application submitted in the same allocation year (1 March - 28 February).

 - Must not have received $500 or more in federal government funding for the nominated championship.